-Every evening before dinner, DTD comes home from work and exercises.
+Every evening before supper, Dinner Table Doctor comes home from work and exercises.
 He is very disciplined and rarely misses a day.
 He will frequently remind the rest of the family that we each need 30 minutes of exercise a day and much of that should be moderate to high intensity, meaning we need to get into the zone where our heart rate is 60-75% of its max.

 I am not a fan of exercise.
 I’ll do it, but not regularly and not with high intensity.
 Once, while enjoying a large plate of pasta, I wondered aloud if it was truly necessary to put so much sweat and effort into getting a high heart rate.
 What if I had an elevated heart rate for another reason, like maybe I saw a snake in the house?